syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 The `drawRectangle` method is used to insert a rectangle to the Image Editor control.
 Rectangle annotations are valuable tools for highlighting, emphasizing, or marking specific areas of an image to draw attention or provide additional context.

-The `drawRectangle` method in the Image Editor control takes seven parameters to define the properties of the rectangle annotation:
+The `drawRectangle` method in the Image Editor control takes ten parameters to define the properties of the rectangle annotation:

 * x: Specifies the x-coordinate of the top-left corner of the rectangle.